jacobrgreen114/eventify-rs/README.md

 # eventify
-Eventify is a library to facilitate the creation of event-based design patterns in your applications.
+A utility library for variety of event-based programming patterns.

-*** Eventify is still in early development, and is not yet ready for use in production. ***
+*** Eventify is still in early development, and is not yet ready for use in production! ***

 # Examples
 ### Events